 The Bois-des-Esprits ("Woods Where the Spirits Dwell") in Winnipeg is one of the largest pristine urban forests in Canada.
 It is home to a wide variety of plants and wildlife, including enormous oaks, aspens, beavers, blue herons, and snapping turtles.
 But it was nearly lost to housing developments.

 Based on a 2001 conceptual study funded by Western Diversification, which the City, Ladco Company Limited (a land developer), and SOS all participated in, it was proposed to create an interpretive center, walking trails, and canoe launches in and around the Bois-des-Esprits.
 The majority of the forest paralleling south St. Anne's Road was Grade A habitat— virtually undisturbed with a maximum sensitivity to disturbance.
-It contained 24 mammal species, 149 bird species, 25 fish species plus amphibians and reptiles, as well as 180+ different plants in 4 types of habitat: wetland, river bottom forest, upland forest and tall grass prairie.

 The province owned 37% of the land, while Ladco owned 63% of the land.
 In the early 2000s, housing lots were selling at a fever pitch, and Ladco was eager to cash in on the planned south St. Vital neighbourhood of Royalwood.

 On April 1, 2002, Ladco began bulldozing a huge swath through the forest to allow surveyors access to the site of an intended future bridge.
 SOS was incensed, as the site had not yet received approval for development.
 When informed by the City that they required authorization, Ladco's bulldozers were momentarily halted.